haja-fgabriel/snake/README.md

 # snake
-Some basic bullshit snake game.
+A basic snake game written in an evening.

 Type W, A, S or D to move, then press ENTER.
 Press X and ENTER to exit.

+It's meant to be simple, avoiding system("cls") and getch() calls.